The pay equity claims process

 - comparison of the work and remuneration of both claimants and comparators

-The main purpose for the assessment is to find out whether the claimant is being paid less than the comparator because of their gender.
+The Act sets out the matters to be assessed.
+The main purpose of the assessment is to find out whether the claimant is being paid less than the comparator because of their gender.

-Any agreement should be recorded in writing, and may need to be ratified (agreed to) by union members if the claim has been raised by a union.
+Any agreement should be recorded in writing and will need to be ratified (agreed to) by employees covered by the claim if the claim has been raised by a union.

 Last reviewed: Has this been useful?
 Give us your feedback